Mobile FAQs

 A Project may have many Cases associated with it over time.

-Cases are generally assigned to a Service Manager or Service Administrator who assigns the actual Task work and ensures the job is completed.
+Cases are generally assigned to a Service Manager or Service Administrator who assigns the Task work and ensures the job is completed.

-Refer to the NetSuite User Guide for more information.
+See NetSuite User Guide for more information.

 Project